 (3) The minimum insurance cover for each agent under a policy effected in accordance with subsection (1) for fidelity insurance and professional indemnity insurance shall be the sum of $250 000 for each claim.

-(4) The Board may, from time to time, negotiate such rescission or variation of the arrangement referred to in subsection (1) as it considers necessary or expedient.
+(4) The Commissioner may, from time to time, negotiate such rescission or variation of the arrangement referred to in subsection (1) as the Commissioner considers necessary or expedient.

-(5) Where the Board has entered into a Master Policy Agreement in accordance with subsection (1) the Board shall, by notice published in the Government Gazette, advertise the fact that a policy has been effected under this section and of the details of the policy and thereupon the provisions of this section apply for so long as that Agreement remains in force.
+(5) Where the Commissioner has entered into a Master Policy Agreement in accordance with subsection (1) the Commissioner shall, by notice published in the Government Gazette, advertise the fact that a policy has been effected under this section and of the details of the policy and thereupon the provisions of this section apply for so long as that Agreement remains in force.

 (6) Where the provisions of this section apply —

-(a) the Board shall not grant or renew a triennial certificate unless the applicant is insured in accordance with this section;
+(a) the Commissioner shall not grant or renew a triennial certificate unless the applicant is insured in accordance with this section;

 (b) each licensee who is the holder of a triennial certificate shall —